mvolkmann/hono-htmx-turso/README.md

    - Click the "Sign Up" button and create an account OR click the "Login" button if you already have one.
    - Click "Databases" in the left nav.
-   - Click the "New Database+" button.
+   - Click the "Create Database" or "New Database+" button.
    - Enter a database name and click the "Create Database" button.

 1. Create a table in the Turso database using the CLI.